 - Are you adequately insured?

-- Life cover paid by your own limited company
+- Tax-efficient life cover paid by your limited company

 - Income protection for contractors